nandabritto/Covid-19_vaccines/README.md

  * I wanted a simple, straightforward UX experience.
  * I wanted my content to be clear.
- * A site that is visually appealing on all devices.
+ * A site that is visually appealing on most devices.
  * Information about:
      *  how vaccines works;
      *  how the vaccine is produced;